The Man from Snowy River (TV series)

 The Man from Snowy River is an Australian adventure drama television series based on Banjo Paterson's poem "The Man from Snowy River".
 Released in Australia as Banjo Paterson's The Man from Snowy River, the series was subsequently released in both the United States and the United Kingdom as Snowy River: The McGregor Saga.

 The series follows the adventures of Matt McGregor (Andrew Clarke), a successful Australian rancher, and his family.
-Matt is the hero immortalized in Banjo Paterson's poem "The Man from Snowy River", and the series is set 25 years after his famous ride.
-Patterson's poem was also the basis for two films The Man from Snowy River, and The Man from Snowy River II.
+Matt is the hero immortalised in Banjo Paterson's poem "The Man from Snowy River", and the series is set 25 years after his famous ride.
+Patterson's poem was also the basis for two films The Man from Snowy River, and The Man from Snowy River II (aka Return to Snowy River).

 Synopsis

-During the late 1800s widower Matt McGregor, his adult sons Collin and Rob, plus adolescent daughter Danni, live and work on their cattle ranch named Langara.
+During the late 1800s, widower Matt McGregor, his adult sons Collin and Rob, and adolescent daughter Danni, live and work on their cattle ranch named 'Langara'.
 Widow Kathleen O'Neil and her young son Michael live on a nearby smaller property.
-To earn needed money Kathleen teaches school and runs the local newspaper.
-Matt and Kathleen eventually wed.
+To earn needed money, Kathleen teaches school and runs the local newspaper.
+Matt and Kathleen eventually wed, but only after overcoming Kathleen's initial reluctance.

 Wealthy and unscrupulous Oliver Blackwood, along with Matt's bitter nephew Luke, habitually cause trouble for the McGregors.